ali-bajwa/Multiplayer-Infinite-2-D-Side-Scroller/Infinite Sidescroller/GameCode/DON'T_README.txt

 	the compiled bundle.js

 SNIPPETS
-	[short desctiption of what snippets are and where to find them]
+	[short description of what snippets are and where to find them]

 FINALLY
 	If you have any questions or ideas for improvement to my designs, it's best if you ask me immediately.
-	Even if you have idea that is cool, but is hard to implement (you think), let me know about it, I'll just keep it in mind when I'm reserching stuff, and maybe it'll turn out to be easier than it seems to be.
+	Even if you have idea that is cool, but is hard to implement (you think), let me know about it, I'll just keep it in mind when I'm researching stuff, and maybe it'll turn out to be easier than it seems to be.

-	This guide is a subject to continious update.
+	This guide is a subject to continuous update.
 I'll notify everyone of new versions

 	I'll try to document my code as much as possible, you probably should leave minimal documentation too, although do not spend too much time on it.